Garech Browne

-Garech Domnagh Browne (25 June 1939 – 10 March 2018) was an Irish art collector and a notable patron of Irish arts, traditional Irish music in particular.
+Garech Domnagh Browne (25 June 1939 – 10 March 2018) was an Irish art collector and a notable patron of Irish arts, in particular traditional Irish music.
+He was the founder of Claddagh Records and was instrumental in the formation of The Chieftains.
 He was often known by a Gaelic translation of his English name, Garech de Brún, or alternatively Garech a Brún, especially in Ireland.

-Family
+Family and early life

-Browne was the eldest of the three sons of the 4th Baron Oranmore and Browne and his second wife, Oonagh, daughter of The Hon.
+Browne was born on 25 June 1939 at Glenmaroon House, on the edge of the Phoenix Park in Chapelizod, Dublin, the eldest of the three sons of Dominick Geoffrey Browne, 4th Baron Oranmore and Browne (1901–2002) and his second wife, Oonagh Browne (née Guinness), daughter of The Hon.
 Ernest Guinness, the second son of the 1st Earl of Iveagh.
-Oonagh was a wealthy heiress to the Guinness fortune and the youngest of the three "Golden Guinness Girls".
-Garech's father, Lord Oranmore and Browne, had the rare distinction of sitting in the House of Lords for 72 years, until his death at the age of 100 in August 2002, without ever speaking in a debate.
+Oonagh was a wealthy heiress to the Guinness fortune and the youngest of the three "Golden Guinness Girls", along with her sisters Maureen and Aileen.
+Garech's father had the rare distinction of sitting in the House of Lords for 72 years, until his death at the age of 100 in August 2002, without ever speaking in a debate.
+At Browne's christening, held in St Patrick's Cathedral, Dublin, his seven sets of godparents included his aunts, his grandparents, and the inventor Guglielmo Marconi.

-As both his parents were married three times, Garech had two stepmothers and two stepfathers, as well as a number of older half-siblings.
+As both his parents were married three times, Garech had two stepmothers and two stepfathers, as well as a number of half-siblings, including two adopted siblings, Desmond and Manuela, from his mother's marriage to Miguel Ferreras, who was later found to have been a former Spanish fascist named José Marias Ozores Laredo.
 His only full brother, The Hon.
 Tara Browne, was a young London socialite whose death at the age of 21 in a car crash in London's West End helped inspire John Lennon when writing the song "A Day in the Life" with Paul McCartney.
-Garech was educated at Institut Le Rosey, Switzerland.
-Although a member of the extended Guinness family, he took no active part in its brewing business.